How to Use Baseball Nut: A Complete Guide

 Favorite Teams

 Go to Standings and tap the star next to any team name to favorite them.
-You can also favorite a team from their schedule page.
+You can also favorite a team from their team page.
 You can favorite multiple teams.

 Your favorite teams automatically pin to the top of the scoreboard with a highlighted border, so you never have to scroll to find their games.
 If a favorite team is playing live, their card gets an extra-prominent outline.